Mothers With One Child Are Happiest

 Logic vs. Emotion

 Many decisions we make appear to be rational ones: where to vacation; what to wear; how much to exercise, what car to buy.
-We weigh the pluses and minuses and make a choice or so we believe.
+We weigh the pluses and minuses and make a choice—or so we believe.
 But, there's more going on that affects choice.
-"When someone makes a decision, the brain is awash in feeling, driven by its inexplicable passions.
+"When someone makes a decision, the brain is awash in feelings, driven by inexplicable passions.
 Even when a person tries to be reasonable and restrained, these emotional impulses secretly influence judgment," writes Jonah Lehrer in his book, How We Decide.

 Support for Stopping at One

 Before finalizing your decision, consider this stunning support for stopping at one.
-Hans-Peter Kohler, sociology professor at the University of Pennsylvania, found that people with children are happier-happier than those without children.
-The Pew Research Center framed it this way, "As a source of adult happiness and fulfillment, children occupy a pedestal matched only by spouses and situated well above that of jobs, career, friends, hobbies and other relatives."
+Hans-Peter Kohler, a sociology professor at the University of Pennsylvania, found that people with children are happier than others without children.
+The Pew Research Center framed it this way, "As a source of adult happiness and fulfillment, children occupy a pedestal matched only by spouses and situated well above that of jobs, career, friends, hobbies, and other relatives."